krelltin/mandelbrot-1/README.md

 6 hours of researching multiple Wikipedia/Google pages,

-2 Hours of planning with pseudocode, and
+1 hour of planning with pseudocode,

+1 hour of coding and

 1 Hour of debugging later: We have Success!